Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

 In order to highlight the effect of clumping, in the bottom panels of Fig.~\ref{fig:21cmPS_vs_k_3cases} we show the difference between the 21-cm power spectrum in the CDM or WDM-like model and that in the large-scale (no clumping) case.
 In the Dark Ages, the effect of clumping can have either sign, while in the cases with coupling, the effect is always negative, so in those cases we show the absolute value of the difference.
 If these levels of coupling are reached by $z=20$, then the effect of clumping can potentially be observed with the SKA.
-For example, at $k = 0.05$ Mpc$^{-1}$ (close to the best $k$ for detection) the sensitivity of SKA AA$^\star$ is 0.325~mK$^2$, so the CDM power spectrum is higher than that by a factor of 7.1 (Moderate Coupling) or 27 (Saturated Coupling), while the clumping effect of CDM is higher than the SKA sensitivity by a factor of 5.8 (Moderate Coupling) or 23 (Saturated Coupling).
-The WDM-like model changes these factors to 10 (Moderate Coupling) or 40 (Saturated Coupling) for detecting the model, and 3.2 (Moderate Coupling) or 12 (Saturated Coupling) for detecting the difference between WDM and CDM (with clumping included).
-SKA AA4 would make the sensitivity 0.246~mK$^2$, so it would improve all of the above signal-to-noise ratios by a factor of 1.3.
+We illustrate at $k = 0.05$ Mpc$^{-1}$ (which is close to the best $k$ for detection).
+The CDM power spectrum is higher than the SKA AA$^\star$ sensitivity by a factor of 27 for Saturated Coupling (see additional signal-to-noise ratios in Table~\ref{tab:table2}).
+More interesting is the ratio of the clumping effect to the SKA sensitivity.
+In CDM this is 5.8 (Moderate Coupling) or 23 (Saturated Coupling).
+For detecting the difference between WDM-like and CDM (with clumping included), the ratio is 3.2 (Moderate Coupling) or 12 (Saturated Coupling).
+SKA AA4 would improve all of the signal-to-noise ratios by a factor of 1.3.
 Note that in the coupled cases, WDM-like has a smaller clumping effect, which actually makes this model easier to detect than CDM (since clumping suppresses the 21-cm power spectrum in these scenarios).

 We show the other cut of the 21-cm power spectrum in Fig.~\ref{fig:21cmPS_vs_z_3cases}.
 The top panels display the 21-cm power spectrum as a function of $z$ for three values of $k$: 0.05, 0.1, and 0.5 Mpc$^{-1}$.
 We again show the power spectrum for CDM, $100h$ WDM-like, and the large-scale (no clumping) case.
 The bottom panels again show the effect of clumping, in terms of the power spectrum in each model relative to the large-scale no-clumping case.